Diamonds are beautiful.

 In such countries (mainly West and Central African countries like Sierra Leone and the Congo), traffic in the gems has left an ugly trail of carnage as mining communities, rebels, and governments feud over the treasured metal.

-The good news is that you can avoid buying those conflict diamonds.
+The good news is that you can avoid buying those blood diamonds.
 Read on and learn everything there is to know about them.

 What Are Conflict Diamonds?

 Also known as ‘blood diamonds’, conflict diamonds are diamonds sold in order to fund conflict in war-torn countries or areas.
 The mines are usually controlled by rebels who are opposed to legitimate governments.
 They trade the diamonds and acquire weapons and other resources necessary to start or sustain a war or bloody rebellion.